SonderAu/osrs-reldo-api/README.md

 4. API will be running at http://localhost:8080/

-5. Currently, the user authentication relies upon a MySQL Database defined within your .env
+5. Currently, the user authentication relies upon a MySQL Database defined within your .env.
+For development testing, a svc account can be set to go towards a publicly reachable DB server.

 ## Usage